Back to all news

 You can continue your journey of exploration by driving north to the seaside town of Ramsey.
 Once a popular destination for Victorian tourists, today the town centre is filled with independent shops where you can while away a pleasant few hours browsing unique gifts and artisan crafts.
 You can discover what life in Ramsey was like for a Victorian family at the Grove Museum, and walk the grounds of Milntown House, which has been home to many famous names from the Island’s history.

-Family on Snaefell watching the Manx Electric Railway pass by
+Family at Snaefell watching the Manx Electric Railway pass by

 Heritage transport enthusiasts won’t want to miss a trip on the Manx Electric Railway.
 The Victorian trams travel between the capital and Ramsey in the north, while the Snaefell Mountain Railway carries passengers from the village of Laxey to the summit of the Island’s only mountain, Snaefell.